jakeingit/DAD/README.txt

 All of this is done in your own Story Javascript, after copy pasting da.js into the top of it.

 Suppose we want to include a new core statistic to our Player prototype, intelligence, or int for short.
-We can do this by first setting a default value for it:
+We can do this by simply defining its distribution:
 [code]
 // create additional core stat of int (intelligence) with default value of 5 da.defaultStats["int"] = 5;
 [/code]
-Then giving that stat some bounds and probability [code] da.Player.statLimits["int"] = {low:0, high:10, avg:5, stdev:2.5};
+Then giving that stat some bounds and probability [code] da.Player.statLimits["int"] = {low:0, high:10, avg:5, stdev:2.5, bias:0.3};
 [/code]
-We could also optionally give the value some bias.
 Bias is mostly used when randomly generating a character.
 Higher positive bias means more feminine characters will more likely have higher values for this stat.
-[code]
-da.Player.femBias["int"] = 0.3;	// females have slightly greater intelligence on average
-[/code]
 That's all you need to do for adding a new stat.

 Now you might want to change the way physiques are calculated to take into account your new stat.